by Collyn Rivers

 Safety chains (sometimes cables are permitted) are required throughout Australia.
 But whether they crossover, cannot touch the ground etc, legally varies.
 Their need to be long enough for turning is barely mentioned.
 That rated shackles are not obligatory is absurd.

 In NSW only, tow vehicles must have a device to warn the driver if the trailer battery charge is not adequate to fulfil breakaway requirements.

 Legislative terminology varies with Weight Distributing Hitches (WDHs).

-New South Wales and Queensland say they ‘can be used when towing large travel trailers‘.
+New South Wales and Queensland say they ‘can be used when towing large caravans‘.
 Western Australia states ‘a load-distributing device may also be needed’ when towing heavy loads.
 Both overlook these hitches solve one issue, but introduce another.
 Also that their use to tow overly heavy loads needs discouraging.
 Our book Why Caravans Roll Over – and how to prevent that explains why.